ch1c0t/web.helpers/readme.md

 import { isMobile } from 'web.helpers'

 if isMobile()
-  console.log 'only inside a mobile browser' else console.log 'only if not in a mobile browser'
+  console.log 'inside of a mobile browser' else console.log 'otherwise'
 ```